linstantnoodles/python-basics/initial_assessment.md

 >>>
 ```

 Which expressions are True?

-# compiling process

 # scope

 ## Assignments always go to local scope